Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 #### `addrlen` argument

-The value of the `addlen` argument will be 16, as the `struct` is 16 bytes in length.
+The value of the `addlen` argument will be 16, as the `sockaddr` struct is 16 bytes in length.

 ```
 mov rdx, 16